A great evening with Outstanding in the Field for Farm to Table Dining!

 The goat cheese tart was smooth and creamy with a delicate tartness that helped balance the richness.
 The popcorn was tender and light, the white chocolate sweet, pairing perfectly with the caramel sauce and peach preserves.
 If it wouldn’t have been poor form, I am sure there would have been some folks licking their plates clean!

-The event was an amazing evening, a perfect combination of atmosphere, good food and fellowship.
+The event was an amazing evening, a perfect combination of atmosphere, good food and fellowship with Farm to Table.
 Getting a chance to experience a fine dining meal while dining against an ever changing backdrop of the farm, the sun setting across the fields as the cattle move in the pastures was an experience that was charming and an interesting way to know your local farmers and chefs.
 Being immersed in the farm and away from the typical restaurant environment makes brings the whole farm to table movement out of theory and right into real life.

 If you liked this recipe, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post), so you don’t miss out on a thing.
 You can find us on Facebook, Instagram, Pinterest and Twitter!